 The project will also include train-the-trainer programmes, updating of National Occupational Standards, and certification.
-The project is being implemented by the Electronic Sector Skill Council of India (ESSCI) and the Ozone Cell, MoEFCC and supported by industry and service sector associations for creating awareness and mobilisation of candidates.
+The project is being implemented by the ESSCI and the Ozone Cell, MoEF&CC and supported by industry and service sector associations for creating awareness and mobilisation of candidates.

-Since India is party to the Montreal Protocol on Substances that Deplete the Ozone Layer, the country is in the process of phasing out Ozone Depleting Substances (ODS) and in the future, even non-ODS gases with high global warming potential will be phased down.
+Since India is party to the Montreal Protocol on Substances that Deplete the Ozone Layer, the country is in the process of phasing out ODSs and in the future, even non-ODS gases with high GWP will be phased down.
 The alternative refrigerants have issues like flammability and toxicity concerns.
 As a result, skill training for technicians is of paramount importance, not only for improving employment opportunities, but also in educating them about safety requirement, energy efficiency and refrigerant leak minimisation.

-Thirty Eight Thousand Service Technicians have been up-skilled and certified, as part of Memorandum of Understanding (MoU) between the Ministries of Environment, Forest and Climate Change and Skill Development and Entrepreneurship, to upskill and certify 100,000 RAC service technician.
+Thirty Eight Thousand eight hundred eighty six Service Technicians have been up-skilled and certified, as part of MoU between the Ministries of Environment, Forest and Climate Change and Skill Development and Entrepreneurship, to upskill and certify 100,000 RAC service technician.
 The following benefits are available to qualified candidates under PMKVY: Rs.
 500 incentive for training, Certificate under National skill Qualification Framework, Rs.
-2 lakh accident insurance for three year period, facility for MUDRA loan.
+2 lakh accident insurance for three year period, facility for Micro Units Development & Refinance Agency Ltd. (MUDRA Yojana) loan.
 The skilling and certification of technicians under PMKVY will have twin benefits of significant environmental benefits and a positive influence on the livelihoods of technicians.
 This is an important first step to recognize the role of RAC service sector in ozone layer protection and climate change mitigation.
 Skilling and certification of technicians shall also lead to: